Enutie/Web/content/posts/draw-a-box-lesson-1-complete/index.md

 ## Submitted my work for review

 So I reasoned with myself, that, like writing feedback is essential to improve, and draw-a-box has this very cheap and affordable critique program that i figured, why the hell not.
-They are already providing me with **free** how to draw lesson, and to keep it free and support the creatures I decided to take use of the critique.
+They are already providing me with **free** how to draw lesson, and to keep it free and support the creators I decided to take use of the critique.

 ### My feedback